Top 3 Best Places to See Northern Lights in Scandinavia

 Note: you can also read our complete guide to winter activities in Tromsø.

 Whale safari.
-This is a special tour that you can’t find in Finland’s or Sweden’s Lapland, and you can observe the whales near the shore and witness them being fed.
+This is a unique tour that you can’t find in Finland’s or Sweden’s Lapland, and you can observe the whales near the shore and witness them being fed.
 December is the month when you are most likely to enjoy a successful whale safari tour in Tromsø.
-If you want something truly special, this is the tour that beats all the alternatives in Tromsø.
+If you want something exceptional, this tour beats all the alternatives in Tromsø.

 Norway is, perhaps, the best location for an aurora borealis safari